California woman says she drowned children to protect them

 Denton’s court filings tell of Carrillo’s post-partum depression following the birth of their middle child.
 She began therapy but quit.
 She self-medicated with marijuana, he claimed.
 In texts and social media posts, she said things like “I wish I never had kids” and threatened to kill herself.

-Carrillo also believed she was “solely responsible” for the coronavirus pandemic, Denton wrote, and she thought that Porterville — where the family had lived until the end of February — was home to a “giant sex trafficking ring.”
+Carrillo also believed she was “solely responsible” for the coronavirus pandemic, Denton wrote, and she thought that the small California city of Porterville — where the family had lived until the end of February — was home to a “giant sex trafficking ring.”

+During an outing last February at a park, the couple’s oldest daughter fell and landed on her groin area and later said it hurt, according to court documents filed in the custody case.
+Carrillo believed the pain was from Denton molesting her, a claim he denied, the documents said.

+He said she was checked by a doctor who found no evidence of abuse, but Carrillo contended that the examination wasn’t thorough enough, the court documents said.

-In her interview, Carrillo said she had dealt with depression, anxiety and PTSD her whole life and had sought out a therapist for post-partum depression but contended that it was her husband who posed a threat to the children.
+In her interview, Carrillo said she had dealt with depression, anxiety and post traumatic stress syndrome her entire life and had sought out a therapist for post-partum depression but contended that it was Denton who posed a threat to the children.

 Carrillo alleged that her daughter and a son had shown signs of abuse and that she had tried but failed to obtain help through social workers and law enforcement.